alerts & publications

 The Wartime Legacy on Employment Laws

-By the middle 1930’s, Japan was entrenched in a years-long war with China, and was bracing for a larger war.
+By the mid-1930s, Japan was entrenched in a years-long war with China and was bracing for a larger war.
 Japan needed to concentrate resources to fight those wars.
 Competition was considered harmful, and competitors were forced to merge into one company per industry.
-Among other wartime laws, the National Mobilization Law of 1938 banned companies from terminating employees, and prohibited workers from changing jobs.
-The government at the time wanted the economy to function with a single strong company in each industry, and with experienced, never-changing workers who would work hard for that company.
+Among other wartime laws, the National Mobilization Law of 1938 banned companies from terminating employees and prohibited workers from changing jobs.
+The government at the time wanted the economy to function with a single strong company in each industry and with experienced, never-changing workers who would work hard for that company.

 Guidance for Hiring in a Regular Employee System